Click on an image to view fragrances with a similar scent-profile

 Aromatic A blend of compounds that provide a fragrance with a fresh uplifting scent.
 Aromatics are also mentioned when a fragrance gives the feeling of 'lifting' off your skin.
 Aromatics are a type of trait that can be used in either female or masculine scents, but are used more frequently in men's perfume.

-Chypre/Fougeres Both are green earthy scents, fougeres are typically blended with extra citrus or wood.
-Chypres can be blended to be warm, floral, or sometimes bitter.
-Fougeres used to be marketed for men, and chypres for women, but primarily both considered unisex now.
+Chypre/Fougeres Both are green earthy scents.
+Within men's perfume they can also be refered to as "barber shop scents".
+Fougeres are oak moss heavy scents typically blended with extra citrus or wood.
+Chypres are also oak moss scents but may be blended to be warm, floral, or sometimes bitter.
+Fougeres used to be marketed for men, and chypres for women, but primarily both are considered unisex now.

 Citrus Fantastic scents for sunny days.
 Often blended with lemon, bergamot and orange.
 Considered a unisex scent profile, but more commonly used in men's perfumery.